utsav0/daily-dev-tips/src/pages/posts/getting-started-with-the-html-canvas.md

 ctx.fill();
 ```

-As for the move argument is accepts the (x, y) coordinates.
+As for the move, the argument accepts the (x, y) coordinates.
 And the lineTo (x, y) from where ever the moveTo is set.

 ### Canvas Heart